genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/pipeline_building.png

-This will take you to the app page where you can:
+This will take you to the application page where you can:

 - learn more about the application;
-– view and edit app parameters;
+– view and edit application parameters;
 – explore your results;
 – add further steps to the file data flow (the pipeline).

 .. image:: images/cla_page.png

-To proceed click on **Add step** button that will show you the list of all the matching apps.
+To proceed click on **Add step** button that will show you the list of all the matching applications.

 Continue adding steps until you have completed building your pipeline.
 When you add each of the steps, you create new files which end up in the **Created files**